News

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-The Aon Foundation's Disaster Observatory and Tecnun announce the first edition of the José María Sarriegi Award
+The Disaster Observatory of the Aon Foundation and Tecnun announce the first edition of award José María Sarriegi

-The prize will be awarded to the best academic research paper on topics related to Natural Disaster management.
+The best academic research on topics related to Natural Disaster management will be awarded at article .

-The chair includes two projects at the School of Engineering.
-On the one hand, research will be carried out on improving the resilience of critical urban infrastructures in the face of climate change.
+The Chair includes two projects at the School of Engineering.
+On the one hand, research will be carried out on improving the resilience of urban critical infrastructures in the face of climate change.
 On the other hand, predictive tools for catastrophes will be studied, which can anticipate and assess natural disasters and the risks associated with them.